BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/jam-icons.md

 ---
-title: Jam-Icons
+title: Jam Icons
-description: How to install and configure Jam-Icons for Blade Icons.
+description: How to install and configure Jam Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Jam-Icons]
+breadcrumbs: [Documentation, Families, Jam Icons]
 ---

 ## Installation